wernerdweight/filter-transformer-go/README.md

 ### Known issues, limitations and missing features

 * **FormData input** - not yet supported.
-* **Validation** - input validation is not yet supported - therefore, the produced output might not be usable and you should handle such cases in your application.
-This package doesn't have any information about your fields, their types and permissions.
-This will be supported in the future:
+* **Validation** - basic input validation is present, this package doesn't have any information about your fields, their types and permissions.
+The produced output might, thus, not be usable and you should handle such cases in your application.
-  * **Field validation** - input fields validation is not yet supported - once done, you'll be able to validate the fields (e.g. whether they exist, can be filtered, can be used with a specific operator, etc.) based on your own validation logic.
+  * **Field validation** - you can provide logic to validate the fields (e.g. whether they exist, can be filtered, can be used with a specific operator, etc.).
-  * **Value validation** - input validation is not yet supported - once done, you'll be able to validate the input values (condition values) before transforming based on your own validation logic.
+  * **Value validation** - you can provide logic to validate the input values (condition values) before transforming based on your own validation logic.
 * **SQL output** - the GetDataString method is not not safe for use in production, it's intended for debugging purposes only (there's a log line printed in the method to make this explicit).

 License